Great Restaurants & Cafes in Gangtok

 Parivar Restaurant, MG Road, Gangtok.
 Phone: 03592/ 207409

 This is another favorite of mine and located on MG Marg.
 As you walk towards the Sikkim Tourism Center along MG Road, look up towards right and you will see two large dragons on a building just above the Bata shoe store.
-There is a narrow and steep stairway to climb and then you get to the entrance of this restaurant.
+There is a narrow and steep stairway to climb and then you get to the entrance of this restaurant which also offers bar service.

 If you are looking for the earlier restaurant known as Gangtalk, it no longer exists.
-It has been replaced by The Golden Dragon and it has a new owner.
+It was replaced by The Golden Dragon, and now The Dragon Wok and it has a new owner.

 While there is an inside dining room, I always prefer the balcony that overlooks all the activities on MG Marg.
-The wicker chairs with cushions in the balcony and the glass tables are ideal to sip a drink followed by lunch and dinner.
-If you happen to be on a festival day in Gangtok like the holi color festival in March or the Food & Culture festival in December, this balcony would be an ideal place to watch the carnival activities.
+While the earlier cushioned wicker seats and the glass topped tables in the balcony have been replaced by less-appealing red sunmica topped wooden tables & chairs, the balcony is still a great place to enjoy a meal and watch the flow of people below.
+If you happen to be on a festival day in Gangtok like the holi color festival in March or the Food & Culture festival in December, this balcony would be an ideal place to watch the carnival activities down below.

 Another great Vegetarian restaurant located at one end of MG Road and adjacent to the Sikkim Tourism Center.
 As you walk up the stairs and enter through the door, the classy interiors with window side tables overlooking the MG Marg gives you a feel that it's a relatively upscale restaurant compared to ones like Parivar.
 So the prices are a bit higher but not by a great margin much though.